RuberDuck9/ryft-16/README.md

 - IMM [0000000000000000] [0000] : immediately store the value typed out in argument (IN HEX!)
 1 to the address specified in argument 3, argument 2 should have NULL as its value
 - CPY [0000000000000001] [0001] : copy from the address specified in argument 1, argument 2 should be NULL, to that specified in argument in 3
 - ADD [0000000000000010] [0002] : add the values held at the addresses specified in arguments 1 and 2 and save it to the address specified in argument 3
-- AD1 [0000000000000011] [0003] : add the value typed out in argument 1 (IN HEX!) and the value held at the address specified in arguments 2, and and save it to the address specified in argument 3
+- AD1 [0000000000000011] [0003] : add the value typed out in argument 1 (IN HEX!) and the value held at the address specified in arguments 2, and save it to the address specified in argument 3
-- AD2 [0000000000000100] [0004] : add the value typed out in argument 2 (IN HEX!) and the value held at the address specified in arguments 1, and and save it to the address specified in argument 3
+- AD2 [0000000000000100] [0004] : add the value typed out in argument 2 (IN HEX!) and the value held at the address specified in arguments 1, and save it to the address specified in argument 3
 - SUB [0000000000000101] [0005] : subtract the value held at the address specified in argument 1 from that at argument 2 and save it to the address specified in argument 3
 - MLT [0000000000000110] [0006] : multiply the values held at the addresses specified in arguments 1 and 2 and save it to the address specified in argument 3
 - DIV [0000000000000111] [0007] : divide the value held at the address specified in argument 1 by that at argument 2 and save it to the address specified in argument 3